Medium/oid/README.md

 Remove the given value from the set.
 Returns `true` if this operation actually changed the set (that is, `true` if the item in fact was in the set to begin with).

+### idset.forEach(callback)

+Call the given callback as `callback(value)` for each element of the set.
+There is no guarantee about what order the callbacks will be made in.

 To Do
 -----